Higgs Potential from Instantons: Phenomenology

 Given that the Higgs potential introduced here is different than that of the SM, it would be interesting to distinguish the two cases.
 Here, we focus on the value of cubic and quartic couplings of the Higgs boson $h$, denoted by $\lambda_3$ and $\lambda_4$.
 Note that the cubic coupling has dimension 1 and hence we define $\lambda_3$ as the coefficient of $v h^3$ in the broken phase, while $\lambda_4$ is the coefficient of the $h^4$ term.
 These coefficients are then given by \beq \lambda_3 = \frac{1}{3!\, v} \frac{d^3 V(h)}{dh^3}|_{h=0} \quad \text{and} \quad \lambda_4 = \frac{1}{4!} \frac{d^4 V(h)}{dh^4}|_{h=0}. \eeq We have plotted $\lambda_3$ and $\lambda_4$ in Fig.~\ref{lam34}.

 As we can see the cubic coupling of the Higgs boson approaches that of the SM prediction as $M$ gets larger.
-For $M\lsim 3$~TeV, a measurement of this quantity at the $\sim 10\%$ level can uncover a deviation from the SM.
+For $M\lsim 3$~TeV, a measurement of this quantity at the $\sim 10\%$ level can uncover a deviation from the SM\footnote{A similar result is found in Ref. \cite{Chun:2019box}, which however takes $M\sim300$~GeV and therefore it is not clear to us whether the EFT assumption still holds for multi Higgs final states requiring energies above $M$.
+Additionally, we want to emphasize that expanding the exponential in the effective Higgs potential in general does not capture the full extent of the physics at play.}.
 This may be feasible at a future collider through measurements of double Higgs production \cite{Narain:2022qud}.
 Similarly, the quartic coupling of the Higgs boson agrees with its SM value in the limit of large $M$, as expected.
 Since it is extracted from triple Higgs cross sections, its measurement is experimentally challenging.
 Nonetheless, given the large deviation from the SM value for smaller scales $M\lesssim3$~TeV, a precision measurement is not required and a detection of the quartic coupling anywhere near the SM expectation can potentially rule out this model.

 Let us now address the question of Higgs potential stability in our model.
 We note that the first term in \eq{VH} for $V(H)$ is assumed to be generated by non-perturbative effects.
 The scale of this dynamics is $\sim \mu_0$, and as can be seen from Fig.~\ref{mu0-plot} $\mu_0\sim \ord{v}$.
 As one probes higher energy scales, this contribution is expected to become small, as the instantons are suppressed with decreasing $g_0$.